Goodbye to the Morning Coffee and Newspaper Ritual

 There’s obvious irony in a niche-subject blogger weeping over the demise of newsprint.
 Some of this is sentimentality from a former newspaper editor, knowing that a way of life for at least four generations of my family just ended.
 In time, I’ll probably get over the feeling that news isn’t news until the print edition is in hand.
 I’m far from a technophobe, and there are plenty of virtues to the online news medium — it’s greener, — more timely, and it potentially can blend the best of print and broadcast media.

 But there are other reasons for my reluctance to morph from the morning coffee-and-newspaper routine to the morning coffee and laptop.
 I already spend many hours glued to my computer each day, and I’m not especially eager to spend yet more time staring at pixels on a screen.
 My klutziness makes this an unwelcome change, too.
-Spilling coffee on a newspaper was no big deal; spilling it on a laptop will be a fiasco.
+Spilling coffee on a newspaper was no big deal; spilling it on a laptop would be a fiasco.